 Each time you request a new line of credit, lenders hit you with a hard inquiry in order to check your creditworthiness.
 When you apply for more than one card, each application will add a new hard inquiry to your credit report.
 Hard inquiries can ding your credit score, but applying for more than one credit card at once ultimately raises red flags to lenders.

 How do I choose a credit card?

-Different credit cards are processed using different payment networks, such as Visa, MasterCard and Discover.
+Different credit cards are processed using different payment networks, such as Visa, Mastercard and Discover.
 Some credit card types, like American Express, are not accepted as widely as Visa or MasterCard, so consider how much accessibility you will need for your card.

 The credit card company will charge you a percentage of your balance until your total debts are repaid.
 This can vary significantly based on the card issuer and your credit history, so be sure to shop around for the best low-interest credit card.

 There are many credit card fees that you can be charged, including annual fees, late payment fees, finance charges, over-the-limit fees and balance transfer fees.
 Carefully review your cardholder agreement to see what hidden fees may accompany your credit card.
 You don’t want to be hit with any surprises later on.

 Rewards cards are specialized credit cards that offer special rewards based on how much you spend.
 You can accumulate points that can be used toward a number of extras, like airline miles and travel upgrades.
 In order to maximize your rewards, try to find a card with a rewards structure that matches your spending habits.
 For example, if you are an avid traveler, you may want to find a credit card that earns points redeemable for travel.